mtrudel/basicboxen/README.md

 flexible enough to handle whatever apps I could throw at it.
 Basic boxen does just that -- it's an opinionated set of chef cookbooks and default configs that gives you a great development environment, while laying the groundwork for sustainable growth into production.
-Using basic boxen in tandem with my **capistrano-basicboxen** gem (to be released in the next couple of days) provides a wonderful and simple way to deploy and run a standard `Procfile` based app with minimal hassle.
+Using basic boxen in tandem with a simple [Capistrano](http://capify.org) based deployment (such as the examples provided herein) in your apps provides a wonderful and simple way to go from zero to running application with minimal hassle and no lock-in.

 # Getting started

 ## Installing basic boxen on your local machine

-Before you can use basic boxen, you have to tell it a little bit about yourself.
-To do this, first clone this repo to your local machine and make sure you have all the local gems and cookbooks installed on your local machine:
+Before you can use basic boxen to build boxes, you have to tell it a little bit about yourself.
+To do this, first clone this repo to your local machine and make sure you have all the local gems and cookbooks installed:

     git clone git@github.com:mtrudel/basicboxen.git
     cd basicboxen